git4dcc/RTB_C02/README.md

 <br>

 # Hardware
-My current PCB layout uses SMD footprints with 0.5mm pitch and mostly 0603 with a few 0402 parts.
+My current PCB layout uses SMD footprints with 0.5mm pitch and mostly 0603 but some 0402 parts.
 Reflow soldering is my recommendation, but with some experience handsoldering may also be possible.
-Of course, PCB assembly may be good option as well.

 ## PCB
 - 4-layer PCB, FR4, 1.6mm